-Pre: BIOL 101, or BIOL 123, or BIOL 171, or consent.
+Pre: BIOL 101 or BIOL 171; and NSCI 200; or instructor approval.

 The role of genetics in evolution, medicine, behavior, plant and animal breeding and technology and its impact on today's society.

 BIOL 360 Island Ecosystems (3)

 Pre: BIOL 101, or BIOL 123, or BIOL 171, or consent.
 Characteristics of island biota; examples from Hawai'i and the Pacific; impacts of island and continental cultures; ecosystem endangerment; contemporary legislation, policy and management practices.